 - Use consistent consequences.
 Your child needs to know what the consequences are for negative behaviors, such as time-outs, as well as rewards for positive behaviors, like time on the iPad.
 And you need to show him you follow through with these consequences every time.

 - Wait to talk until the meltdown is over.
 One thing you don’t want to do is try to reason with a child who is upset.
-As Dr. Stephen Dickstein, a pediatrician and child and adolescent psychiatrist, puts it, “Don’t talk to the kid when he’s not available.”
+Stephen Dickstein, M.D., a pediatrician and child and adolescent psychiatrist, says, “Don’t talk to the kid when he’s not available.”
 You want to encourage a child to practice at negotiation when he’s not blowing up, and you’re not either.